Ej1seven/bug-tracker/README.md

 <div id="top"></div>
 <!--
-*** Thanks for checking out the The-Forum-Lab.
+*** Thanks for checking out the bug-tracker.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Don't forget to give the project a star!